Where Are Our Students Now?

 Executive Director of Planning, Evaluation and Research

 I will treasure the invaluable skills and knowledge that the Sociology Graduate Program at Texas State provided me with.
 My academic and professional success has been a result of the mentor-ships by my professors, my dedication, persistence, and perseverance to continue learning, unlearning, and relearning about research methods, the social world, and social paradigms.
 For that, I feel that I have obtained the social lens of capacity and skills to objectively and scientifically understand human behavior.

-I will be attending Washington State University to pursue my doctorate degree in Sociology.
 I would like to thank everyone in the Texas State Sociology Department for their support and contribution to my academic career.

 Currently a research specialist with the Center for Health Statistics in Austin.
 He is in in the Texas Center for Nursing Workforce Studies running and analyzing nursing data.
 They provide basic demographic data as well as look at supply and demand of Texas nurses.

 Employer: Texas Health and Human Services